 If I were to reduce it to its simplest level, the message that I think runs through the works of Hagio Moto and other manga artists is the same one that has been seen so often, recently, in bold letters on the baggy white T-shirts of teenagers in England, America and Japan: “Choose Life.”
 It is corny and mundane, but it is a message that perhaps can never be repeated enough to those coming of age in high-stress, contemporary Japan.

-The rest are salary men/women, college students, “office ladies,” and housewives.
+Notes: The rest are salary men/women, college students, “office ladies,” and housewives.
 The only group noticeably absent from the manga market is the middle-age-and-older bracket, although Akamatsu-san tells me she gets an occasional ojiisan (grandpa).
 Pre-Baby Boom generations, which is to say those who grew up before and during World War II, tend only to read the yonkoma (four-panel) funnies, like “Fuji Santaro,” and editorial cartoons that appear in newspapers, and do not read the manga magazines with which I am primarily concerned here, no doubt because those magazines did not appear until the late ’fifties, and were then geared exclusively to children.

 “The Kinpira Gobō of the Blossoming Maidens.”
 Kinpira gobō is chopped burdock root cooked in soy and sesame oil--a dish as plain and common as baked beans.